woossi0/suite/docs/usermanual/source/installation/mac/index.rst

 Extensions
 ~~~~~~~~~~

-If you would like to install optional data store extensions such as MrSID, there is a separate installer package called :file:`extensions.pkg` included with the OpenGeo Suite bundle.
-Double click on this file to install these extensions.
+If you would like to install optional extensions such as :ref:`MrSID support <installation.mrsid>`, there is a separate installer package called :file:`OpenGeo Suite Extensions.mpkg`.
+Double click this file to install the OpenGeo Suite Extensions.

 .. _installation.osx.upgrade: